 Here is a summary of the projects funded by the Gordon Cook Foundation during 2022:

 The Five Nations Network is a long-standing Cook project.
 It provides a unique forum for the sharing of curricular practice in citizenship and values education across England, Ireland, Northern Ireland, Scotland and Wales.
 Since 2000 it has

 facilitated professional dialogue between teachers and other education specialists across these five jurisdictions.
 Its activities include the organisation of an annual conference and the creation of opportunities for small-scale research and development work.
-The most recent conference took place in Belfast from the 1 - 2nd February 2020 and was entitled "Building Democratic Culture in schools - empowering teachers as defenders of democracy".
+The conference was able to go ahead as a face-to-face event on the 26th/27th February 2022 and was entitled "Achieving Climate Justice, Racial Justice – Is Citizenship Education the key?"
 The Network is managed by the Association for Citizenship Teaching and overseen by a Strategy Group composed of representatives from each country.
 It is also a Council of Europe Regional Network.
-Due to Covid 19 restrictions, an on-line conference has been planned and arranged to take place in early 2021.

 Gordon Cook Conversations

-Thirty five events have now been held, conducted on the basis of two per year.
+Thirty nine events have now been held, conducted on the basis of two per year.
 They are derived from the Windsor Meetings instigated in the 1980s at St George's House, Windsor, by the then Warden, Charles Handy.
-Twenty one high flyers in their thirties and from a wide range of occupations are invited as guests to a secluded location for a period of four days.
+Twenty-one high flyers in their thirties and from a wide range of occupations are invited as guests to a secluded location for a period of four days.
 Their purpose is to discuss the social and ethical issues concerning the shape of society they wish to inherit as people likely to reach the higher level of their sphere of influence, and to realise their responsibility in achieving their wishes.
-Unfortunately due to Covid 19 restrictions no Conversations were able to take place during 2020.
-We are very hopeful that they will be able to recommence in 2021.
+Due to Covid 19 restrictions, two Conversations events took place in November 2022 - one at Dumfries House and the other at Douneside.
+We are very hopeful that the event schedule will return to normal in 2023.